AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git.md

 While it may seem like a harmless difference between operating systems, this issue of CRLF vs. LF has been causing people headaches for a long time now.
 For example, basic Windows text editors like Notepad used to not be able to properly interpret `LF` alone as a true line ending.
 Thus, if you opened a file created on Linux or Mac with Notepad, the line endings would not get rendered correctly.
 Notepad was later [updated in 2018 to support `LF`](https://devblogs.microsoft.com/commandline/extended-eol-in-notepad/).

-## Inspecting and Converting Line Endings (in Bash)
+### Inspecting and Converting Line Endings (in Bash)

-Cool!
-Now that we know how line endings originated, it's worth learning something practical.
+Now that we know what `CRLF` and `LF` are, we can inspect the line endings for files on any system using simple command-line tools.

 In bash (or, equivalently, WSL if you're using Windows), you can view line endings for a specific file using `cat` with the `A` flag: